|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

-There are five important elements to the identification
+There are four important elements to the identification process:

 The Use of Tests

 Objective test results can be useful in identifying gifted and talented pupils, although the results need to be used carefully.
 Pupils can under perform in tests, particularly those who are under-achieving and disaffected.

 Some schools have found it useful to use ability based tests such as NFER Cognitive Ability Tests (CATs).
 These tests aim to measure verbal, quantative and non-verbal reasoning skills.
 The information can be used alongside Key Stage test results and teacher assessments.

 Whilst testing does have a role to play in the identification of gifted and talented/most able pupils it should usually only ever be one element in a wider identification process.